clayne/circa/README.md

 type-generic with only one declaration, taking a void pointer, and a type size argument, doing all data shuffling with memcpy, memset, etc.

-Additionally, Circa is designed to not be a huge "mono-library"-- rather, Circa tries to compartmentalize each library, with the main dependencies being the more generic modules, such as `core`, `types`, neither of which define any actual functions-- they're purely type definitions and macros.
+Additionally, Circa is designed to not be a huge "mono-library."
+Rather, Circa tries to compartmentalize each library, with the main dependencies being the more generic modules, such as `core` and `types`, neither of which define any actual functions-- they're purely type definitions and macros.

 As a result, Circa actually compiles at a fine speed, and the benefits for ease